The new year is around the corner and many of us are setting our New Year’s resolutions.

 Another goal setting method I learned from Lindsay is “Ladder Goals”.
 This is more about the “what” than the “how”.

 So you take a goal and identify what small goals, targets, and tasks need to be achieved to make that top goal happen.
-You work backwards, or down the rungs of a ladder.
+You work backward, or down the rungs of a ladder.

 So let’s return to the example of learning 50 words.
 What do you need to do this?